anmol-singh-proxima/react-basic-projects/README.md

 ## Tabs - Show Jobs App
 This app shows the details regarding the experience required in a particular job.
 A user can see the details by clicking on the given Tabs.
 According to the Tabs, the details are displayed on the screen.
 In this App, I learnt how to display one item in a list and hide the others by using Tabs.

+## Slider App
+This app displays the Slider where information of one person out of many people gets showed up on the screen and they move in forward direction in automatic way at the interval of 3s, and even a user can move them in both forward and backward directions.
+In this App, I learnt how to use 'useEffect' hook in a proper way, and how to make a Slider.